mdeniz/marcus_bikes/README.md

     end
   ```

-  If I would have implemented this as a frontend only app I would need all the related banned combinations locally in the frontend app to perform the same data check.
-With the selected products parts and the filtered possible products for the selected customizable part and the banned combinations I would check if they collide and remove then from the possible options to pick from.
+  If I had implemented this as a frontend-only app I would have needed all the related banned combinations locally in the frontend app to perform the same data check.
+With the selected product parts and the filtered possible products for the selected customizable part and the banned combinations, I would check if they collide and remove them from the possible options to pick from.

 * How to calculate the price

   The calculation of the selection is done at the model level in the Product model.
-Here you can see the code involved, it needs to be feeded with the ids of the attribute options (including the ones in the customization for the parts selected) and the part options:
+Here you can see the code involved, it needs to be fed with the IDs of the attribute options (including the ones in the customization for the parts selected) and the part options:

   ```ruby
   def price(selected_attribute_option_ids:, selected_part_option_ids:)